istio/istio.io/content/en/docs/ambient/upgrade/helm-upgrade/index.md

 [Helm](https://helm.sh/docs/).
 This guide assumes you have already performed an [ambient mode installation with Helm](/docs/ambient/install/helm-installation/) with a previous version of Istio.

 {{< warning >}}
 In contrast to sidecar mode, ambient mode supports moving application pods to an upgraded data plane without a mandatory restart or reschedule of running application pods.
-However, upgrading the data plane **will** briefly disrupt all workload traffic on the upgraded node, and ambient mode does not currently support canary upgrades of the data plane.
+However, upgrading the ztunnel **will** briefly disrupt all workload traffic on the upgraded node, and ambient mode does not currently support canary upgrades of the ztunnel.

 Node cordoning and blue/green node pools are recommended to control blast radius of application pod traffic disruption during production upgrades.
 See your Kubernetes provider documentation for details.
 {{< /warning >}}